Our Guest Policy

 Debates and Speaker Meetings

-The guest must not be eligible for membership in the Union in their own right (i.e. members of the University will not be admitted as guests).
+The guest must not be eligible for membership in the Union in their own right (i.e. members of the Cambridge or Anglia Ruskin University will not be admitted as guests).
 Guest tickets can only be purchased in the main office just 15 minutes before the start of the event.

 No guest tickets will be admitted more than 15 minutes before the start of any event to allow us to gauge the popularity of the event with our members.

-In some cases, especially for very popular events, Standing Committee may decide that an event is to be completely closed to non-members, and no guests will be admitted to preserve space for our members.
+In some cases, especially for very popular events, the Standing Committee may decide that an event is to be completely closed to non-members, and no guests will be admitted to preserve space for our members.

 A penalty of £40 will be charged to any non-member found to be using a Union card that is not their own.
 This penalty applies to the card owner, and the card will be confiscated until the fine is paid.

 Membership records will now be checked on the door for all events.
 Anyone who has forgotten their card will have to queue at the main office to have their details checked on the system against a form of photographic ID.

-The 1815 Bar and Cafe is open to the public, with member and non-member pricing.
+The Orator is open to the public, with member and non-member pricing.

 From time to time, and especially at the beginning of Michaelmas, special events will be open to all for free and non-members are warmly encouraged to visit and see what we're all about.

 Entry will be available to both members and non-members until the Stewards determine that capacity has been reached.
-When this happens, the Union will try and publish this as far in advance as possible.
+For such events, the Union will try and publish this as far in advance as possible.